Appraisal of Met Office science at Commons review

-The Met Office is unique, combining world-leading science and operational infrastructure that supports our scientists and forecasters to 'pull through' our science to help save lives and protect property and the economy.
+The Met Office is unique, combining world-leading science and operational infrastructure that supports our scientists and forecasters to 'pull through' our Research to help save lives and protect property and the economy.

 Edward Davey MP, Minister within the Department of Business, Innovation and Skills said: "The Met Office is a world beater - we should be extremely proud of the Met Office and the people who work in it."

 John Pyle, of the Met Office Hadley Centre scientific review group, said: "If you look at the Met Office, it has an absolutely fantastic record, and is something of which I think the UK ought to be very proud.
-It seems to me that it has also delivered very important products for the Government."
+It seems to me that it has also delivered very important Public sector."

 It is our trusted and established partnerships within government and the civil contingency networks that leads to effective action being taken when it matters.

-In terms of our public weather service remit, we are continually improving the accuracy of our forecasts against a range of metrics set each year by Government.
+In terms of our Public Weather Service remit, we are continually improving the How accurate are our public forecasts? against a range of metrics set each year by Government.
 We are consistently ranked as one of the top two operational weather services in the world.